LuisM2012/Chess/README.md

 - Must have Pygame installed (version used 1.9.5)

 IMPORTS:
-- Threadding
+- threadding
 - pygame
 - os
 - time
+- socket
+- _thread
+- pieces (module written for game)
+- chess_client (module for network)

-You can also run the main file, but will not be able to connect online.
-You will be playing on offline base.
-To connect online, you must use active server and connect it with the (chess_server.py) file by changing appropriate host address and port.
+You can run the main file,
+but will not be able to connect online.

+To run server, you must
+use active server and connect it with (chess_server.py) file by changing appropriate host address and port (left as comment where to change host and port numbers).

+To connect online enter server address and port in (chess_client.py).
+(You don't need a server if you choose to play with offline.)

 MAIN FILE:

-To run server for playing online enter server and port in (chess_client.py).
-(You don't need a server if you choose to play with offline.)

 To start game open and run PRESSME.py, which will import (pieces.py) and (chess_client.py).
 The file will start window